nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionStatus.pendingReliable`

-`ConnectionStatus.sentUnackedReliable` a number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus may be re-transmitted.
+`ConnectionStatus.sentUnackedReliable` a number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus might have to be re-transmitted.

 `ConnectionStatus.queueTime`